Board of Directors

 Alain currently is a member of the CPA Board Risk Committee.

 Richmond, British Columbia

 John was elected to the Board in June 2018.
 Co-owner of Reid Hurst Nagy Inc. Chartered Professional Accountants, John brings a wealth of knowledge and creative thinking in business and financial planning to the CPA Board.
 He graduated with a Magna cum laude Diploma of Technology in Accounting at the British Columbia Institute of Technology in 1977, and received his Certified General Accountant designation in 1980.
 The company he co-owns works with several not-for-profit organizations in various sectors such as education, health or social services.

 John also served on a number of volunteer boards, and in this capacity he participated in developing and maintaining accounting standards in Canada.
 He served on the boards of CGA BC and CGA Canada rising to the chair of both organizations.
 In addition, he served on the board of the newly created Chartered Professional Accountants of Canada.

-Since June 2018, John is Chair of the Board Finance Committee.
+John is currently Chair of the CPA & PFC Board Finance Committee.